 You may change the settings on your browser to reject cookies, but doing so might prevent you from accessing the secured pages of our website.

-When we receive emails, we will retain the content of the email and our response to you.
+When we receive emails, we will retain the content of the email and our response to you where we consider it necessary to do so.

 Your email address will only be used or disclosed for the purpose or purposes for which it was provided.
 It will not be added to any mailing lists or used for any other purpose without your consent.